What do you know about a hyena? Or what comes to your mind when you read this name?

 In Kenya, this name has been used a very funny manner.
-Hyena are known as Fisi in Swahili.
-And Kenyans have coined a term Team Mafisi.
+Hyena is known as Fisi in Swahili.
+And Kenyans have coined the term Team Mafisi.
 It is used to describe a group of men who would chase literally after every kind of girl either on the street or off the street.

-Maybe you too have you own version of hyenas.
-Personally, I love hyenas and they are amazing animals to pay attention too.
+Maybe you too have your version of hyenas.
+I love hyenas and they are amazing animals to pay attention too.
 They are full of surprises and can be amazing pets to adopt while young.
 And good to release them into the wild later.
 They rarely forget you and make great friends.

 Hyenas belong to the family Hyaenidae.
 They are carnivorous.
 Mostly found in the African ecosystems.
-They are also found in other parts of the world such as the Middle East, Asia and Indian subcontinent.
+They are also found in other parts of the world such as the Middle East, Asia, and the Indian subcontinent.

-Spotted hyenas are also referred as the laughing hyenas.
-They are native to the sub-Saharan Africa and of least concern.
-While the stripped and brown hyenas are near-threaten species.
+Spotted hyenas are also referred to as the laughing hyenas.
+They are native to sub-Saharan Africa and of least concern.
+While the striped and brown hyenas are near-threaten species.

 Brown hyenas are the rarest species of hyenas.
 What makes them distinct from the rest, is their long shaggy coat and pointed ears.
 They have a dark brown coat and a short tail.
 They are social animals.

 Both brown and striped hyenas have strips covering their bodies.
-Spotted hyenas are the largest, followed by the brown hyenas then the striped hyenas.
+Spotted hyenas are the largest, followed by the brown hyenas than the striped hyenas.